Bicycle chainwheels become doated in black gunk when in use, from oxidized metal particles embedded in chain lube. Yuck.

 If the chain has jammed at the rear wheel, it often can be released by rotating the wheel backwards so that tension on the lower run of chain pulls it out of the jam.
 Be careful not to pull so hard that you damage the rear derailer.
-Disconnecting the rear derailer from the frame so it hangs on the lower run of chain allows you to rotate the wheel backwards without risk of damage.
+In difficult cases, disconnecting the rear derailer from the frame so it hangs on the lower run of chain allows you to rotate the wheel backwards without risk of damage.
 You may also lever the chain out with a screwdriver.
 On a bicycle with a quick-release wheel, freeing the chain may be easiest if you remove the wheel, especially if the chain has jammed between the outermost sprocket and the dropout.

 It is fairly common for a bicycle chain to come off .
 Contributing to this problem can be:

 There may be other factors too, I'm sure I haven't named them all.
 Occasionally a chain will come off even on a well-maintained bicycle.